Information for Prospective On-campus Graduate Students

 - Optional: If you have publications on research related to mathematics or statistics, you may submit a copy of your publications as additional materials.

 - We request only unofficial copies of the transcripts and GRE/TOEFL scores in the online application in order to expedite the admission process.
 If an applicant is recommended for admission to the program, the official copies will be requested.

 - We cannot provide individual feedback on “probability of admission” in advance of admissions decisions.

 The department is committed to providing on-campus students with highly competitive financial support in the form of fellowships, teaching assistantships, or research assistantships.
 All applicants will automatically be considered for both admission and financial support.
 All students admitted to our on-campus PhD program receive financial support.
 Students in the PhD program have five-year support, provided that satisfactory progress is made towards the degree.
 We normally do not admit terminal MS students.

 Applicants are strongly encouraged to submit all materials as early as possible.
-We will start to evaluate applications on December 1 on each admission cycle (September 1 of each year to May 30 of the subsequent year).
-The deadline to apply for each cycle is January 1.
+The deadline to apply for each cycle is January 10.
 Admitted students will be notified on a case-by-case basis from January to May.